AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/take-your-data-analysis-to-the-next-level-with-calculated-metrics.md

 ## Custom Segment Best Practices

-When creating segments in Adobe Analytics, keep these best practices in mind:
+When creating segments in [!DNL Adobe] [!DNL Analytics], keep these best practices in mind:

 1. **Keep it simple.** Avoid overcomplicating the segment.
 Keep it as simple as possible and use only the conditions necessary to ensure accuracy.
 1. **Use the correct container types**.
 Make sure to use the correct container type - visitor, visit, or hit - in the segment definition to avoid getting incorrect results.